dimagi/commcare-cloud/src/commcare_cloud/terraform/README.md

 enabling a user just requires setting their linux user's password with `passwd`.

 Go to `https://<vpn-subdomain-name>/admin` in your browser and log in with `openvpn`/`<password from above>`.
-Then navigate to /admin/pam_configuration and click Use PAM.
+Then navigate to /admin/pam_configuration and click Use PAM, and then click Update Running Server.

 ### Activate your user